varun04reddy/varun04reddy.github.io/_pages/about.md

 I am interested in the intersection of human cognition and machine learning, aiming to develop AI systems that emulate the efficiency and adaptability of human learning.
 I study this in a areas such as machine perception, reinforcement learning, and neurosymbolic AI.
 By deepening our understanding of human intelligence on a computational level, we can concurrently develop methods to address and solve the world’s most pressing issues.

 In my free time, I enjoy playing/watching football (soccer), tennis, and chess.
 I also like to think/read about philisophy, specifically futurology.

-I love gaining new perspectives through conversations.
-If any of this piques your interest, feel free to reach out!